By Professor Tony Attwood

 It is important for schools to focus on the social aspects of school, with activities and guidance in developing and maintaining friendships.
 We now have a range of resources on improving friendship skills that would be of benefit to all students, but especially those who have autism.
-There also need to be effective procedures for reducing peer victimization for students who have autism, and building their resilience, conflict resolution skills and self-esteem.
+There also need to be effective procedures for reducing peer victimization for Autistic students, and building their resilience, conflict resolution skills and self-esteem.

 There also needs to be an assessment of the individual learning profile and personality of each student such that modifications may be made to the curriculum and teaching styles.
-It is important for all teachers at the school to have training in how to successfully include a child with autism in the classroom.
+It is important for all teachers at the school to have training in how to successfully include an Autistic child in the classroom.

 The child themselves may need support from a psychologist to cope with anxiety and stress at school, and to build their self-esteem.
 They may also need therapy to achieve closure for any ruminating thoughts of past injustice.